 The Hall Transfer process (formerly known as the Interhall Transfer request) affords students the possibility of moving to another residence hall community.
 In 2019, several enhancements were made to better accommodate students who are interested in transferring to another hall.
 Changes to the Hall Transfer process include: the elimination of the requirement to consult with rectors about a move, though doing so is still encouraged; the ability for students to select up to two preferred transfer halls; and the opportunity to indicate a willingness to accept a room in any available hall.
 Therefore, as part of the Hall Transfer request, students will submit one request in which they select up to two preferred hall communities.
 Students may, as a part of this request, additionally indicate a willingness to accept a room in any available hall if their preferred community request is unable to be met.

 After the request period closes, Rectors will receive lists of students participating in the Hall Transfer process.
-Each Rector will then review applications for their hall and will determine whether or not a request will be granted in consultation with the Residential Life leadership team.
+Each Rector will then review applications for their hall and will determine whether a request will be granted in consultation with the Residential Life leadership team.
 These decisions will be made based upon anticipated space in the hall and occupancy numbers.
 Unfortunately, we may be unable to meet all requests submitted and Hall Transfer requests are not guaranteed.

-Upon approval, students will be assigned to an available space for the Spring 2020 semester by the Office of Residential Life.
+Upon approval, students will be assigned to an available space for the Spring 2021 semester by the Office of Residential Life.
 Once a request for hall transfer has been approved, the request cannot be cancelled.
-Also students may not submit requests for both Hall Transfer and Float for Single; these requests are mutually exclusive.
+Also, students may not submit requests for both Hall Transfer and Float for Single; these requests are mutually exclusive.
 Students whose requests are not granted and who did not also indicate a willingness to transfer to any available hall will remain in their home hall community for the spring semester.
-The Hall Transfer request will be available until October 28 at 11:59 p.m. as part of the online housing application; late requests for hall transfer will not be accepted.
+The Hall Transfer request will be available until October 25 at 11:59 p.m. as part of the online housing application; late requests for hall transfer will not be accepted.

 Submitting a request to float for a single room in no way guarantees nor implies availability of a single room assignment.
 The Office of Residential Life is unable to predict the exact number or timing of rooms available for these assignments.